koobind/koobind/docs/usage.md

 User updated successfully.
 ```

-This command assumes the user already exists.
+The `patch` subcommand assumes the user already exists.
 Otherwise, it will return an error.

 ### Apply to user